-The committee chair will work with the Executive Officer and the Board Chair to set the committee's goals and meeting agendas.
-The Committee Chair coordinates the committee's work, ensures progress toward the Board's priorities, and presents reports at each meeting.
+The committee Chair will work with the EO to set the committee's goals and meeting agendas.
+The committee Chair coordinates the committee's work, ensures progress toward the Board's priorities, and presents reports at each meeting.

 During any public committee meeting, comments from the public are encouraged, and the meetings themselves are frequently public forums on specific issues before a committee.
 Committees shall comply with the Bagley-Keene Open Meeting Act.